lepenghuang/lepenghuang.github.io/_pages/about.md

 Prior to UW, I got my MUP and B.Eng. from Zhejiang University, where I studied location allocation and location choice through operations research and game theory.

 My academic journey includes several independent research projects and presentations at international conferences.
-Please contact me if you are interested in me!
+Please contact me if we have shared interests!

 Research Interests
 ======